Ren0k/Project-Atmospheric-Drag/README.md

 ## Install  <a name="install"></a>

-- Put the dragProfile folder in your KSP\Ships\Script folder
+- Put the dragProfile folder, and the atmoData folder, in your KSP\Ships\Script folder
 - Create a copy of your partdatabase.cfg file found in the KSP root folder, and place it in KSP\Ships\Script\dragProfile\DATA\PartDatabase
 - Create a copy of your ship's .craft file (found in KSP\saves\savename\ships) in KSP\Ships\Script\dragProfile\DATA\Vessels.
 **Note:** do this at the last possible moment, as any time you save your vessel in the VAB, new part ID's are created and a new copy has to be put in the \Vessels folder.